The different types of pension explained

 Personal pensions

 Personal pensions are pensions that you arrange yourself.
-There are two types of personal pension – stakeholder pensions and self-invested personal pensions (SIPPs).
+There are three types of personal pension – standard personal pensions, stakeholder pensions and self-invested personal pensions (SIPPs).

 Personal pensions are a type of defined contribution (money purchase) pension.
 Some employers offer personal pensions as workplace pensions.

-You build up a pension fund by investing your and/ or your employer’s contributions with an insurance company.
-The money you’ll get from a personal pension usually depends on how much has been paid in and how the fund’s investments have performed.
+You build up a pension fund by investing your and/ or your employer’s contributions with an insurance company and use that fund to provide an income in retirement.
+The amount of money in your fund when you retire will depend on how much has been paid in and how the fund’s investments have performed.

 Workplace pensions